Habits, do they lead to addictions in the long term?

 Research has shown that addiction patients have clogging and fogginess in their front lobe of the brain.
 Now through cutting edge technology using neuro-feedback and making use of Brain Mapping and Brain Training, it allows practitioners to stimulate and exercise those specific areas of the brain.
 While addiction is a hard habit to kick, there are opportunities to try alternative therapies.

-Cognitive therapies have proven to significantly improve and assist all in types of cognitive disorders including those that are a result of addiction.
+Cognitive therapies have proven to significantly improve and assist all types of cognitive disorders including those that are a result of addiction.